hoxxep/portable-hash/README.md

 Do not use this crate in production yet as it's still under development.
 Please wait for the 1.0 release to stabilise the API and hash output.
 The `PortableHash` and `PortableHasher` traits deviate from the standard library in various ways that still need to be reviewed and documented, and are subject to change.
 Subscribe to notifications on the [stabilisation issue](https://github.com/hoxxep/portable-hash/issues/1) to be notified of the 1.0 release.
 Issues and contributions are very welcome.

 ## TODO before stabilisation
+Everything is up for debate in the GitHub issues, this list is not exhaustive, and don't consider any decisions as final.

 - [x] Basic `PortableHash` and `PortableHasher` traits.
 - [x] Implement `PortableHash` on many primitive and standard library types.
 - [x] Create a `derive(PortableHash)` macro.